 13. Extreme Habitats

-There is one more type of habitat that you might not read about in every resource: the extreme habitat.
-Several extreme habitats exist worldwide and do not traditionally fit into the categories we’ve already described.
+One more type of habitat you might not read about in every resource: the extreme habitat.
+Several extreme habitats exist worldwide and do not traditionally fit into our described categories.

 An extreme habitat is harsh, though not too harsh, to support its combination of life.
 For a habitat to count as extreme, it must be a specific kind of harsh environment.
 The conditions contributing to a harsh environment include hypersalinity, heightened (or lowered) air pressure, and extreme dryness.